zeroSteiner/rule-engine/docs/source/getting_started.rst

 Defining Types From A Dictionary
 """"""""""""""""""""""""""""""""
-For convenience, the :py:func:`~engine.type_resolver_from_dict` function can be used to generate a *type_resolver* function from a dictionary mapping symbol names to their respective :py:class:`~ast.DataType`.
+For convenience, the :py:func:`~engine.type_resolver_from_dict` function can be used to generate a *type_resolver* function from a dictionary mapping symbol names to their respective :py:class:`~types.DataType`.
 Starting with version :release:`2.1.0` if a :py:class:`dict` is passed as the *type_resolver*, the :py:func:`~engine.type_resolver_from_dict` function will be used automatically.